-Weekend warm up to ‘sabotage’ frigid temps, forecast says
+Weekend warmup to ‘sabotage’ frigid temps, forecast says

-Frigid temps will continue through Friday in the Puget Sound region, but a break from the cold may be on the way.
+Frigid temps will continue in the Puget Sound region, but a break from the cold may be on the way by the weekend.

-Relief from the frigid temperatures currently gripping the Puget Sound region may be on the horizon, the National Weather Service says.
+Relief from the frigid temperatures gripping the Puget Sound region may be on the horizon, the National Weather Service says.

 Cold air and sunny skies will remain until Saturday, when a warm front is expected to “sabotage” the low temperatures and bring a chance of freezing rain and light snow, said Danny Mercer, a meteorologist with the weather service.